daedaleanai/sw-axi/README.md

 Building and running instructions
 ---------------------------------

 `sw-axi` uses CMake for building.
-It requires the folloing packages on Debian/Ubuntu:
+It requires the following packages on Debian/Ubuntu:

  * `build-essential`
  * `cmake`
  * `libflatbuffers-dev`
  * `golang`

-It also requires one of the folowing simulators:
+It also requires one of the following simulators:

  * Xilinx Xsim
  * Modelsim